-A Buck Converter, also known as a Step-Down Converter, is a DC-to-DC power converter which steps down the voltage from its input to its output.
+A Buck Converter, also known as a Step-Down Converter, is a DC-to-DC power converter that steps down the voltage from its input to its output.
 A buck converter integrates the core components and circuitry needed into a single device.

 Buck converters are found in countless electronic applications, where their power regulation properties are a vital component.